Animal Exercises: Fun Animal Brain-Building Activities

 Learning to control your physical movement as well as strengthening your core develops a child’s gross motor skills.
 What does physical activity have to do with learning?
 As children learn to control the movements of their arms, legs and torso, they eventually learn how to control what happens in the classroom.
 They can sit still in their chair, they can process the instructions the teacher gave them, and they can hold their pencil correctly when writing.
 That is why children who struggle in school tend to be less coordinated, especially in sports, or may be clumsy on the playground.
 Like our bodies, the brain is also a muscle that needs to be “toned” and refined to focus and attend.

 Now that you know some of the benefits, here are some of the fun animal exercises you can do at home.
-To capture the full experience, check out the video below.

 Tip: Remember to have your child try all three activities as a horse (trot, gallop and shuffle).
 Even though they have slight differences, they are all developing those muscles in the legs for better coordination.
 You’ll want them to try it first on the right foot and then switch to the left.
 Strengthening both sides of the body is very important.